Kathy Hochul

 In the 2014 New York gubernatorial election, Andrew Cuomo selected Hochul as his running mate; after they won the election, Hochul was inaugurated as lieutenant governor.
 Cuomo and Hochul were reelected in 2018.
 Hochul took office as governor of New York on August 24, 2021, after Cuomo resigned amid allegations of sexual harassment.
-She won a full term in the 2022 election against Republican U.S. Representative Lee Zeldin in the narrowest New York gubernatorial election in decades.
+She won a full term in the 2022 election against Republican U.S. Representative Lee Zeldin in the narrowest New York gubernatorial election since 1994.

 Early life and education

 Hochul was born Kathleen Courtney in Buffalo, New York, the second of the six children of John P. "Jack" Courtney, then a college student and clerical worker, and Patricia Ann "Pat" (Rochford) Courtney, a homemaker.
 The family struggled financially during Hochul's early years and for a time lived in a trailer near a steel plant.
 By the time Hochul was in college, however, her father was working for the information technology company he later headed.
-Her family is of Irish Catholic descent.
+Her family is Irish Catholic.

-Hochul became politically active during her college years at Syracuse University, leading a boycott of the student bookstore over high prices and an unsuccessful effort to name the university stadium after alumnus Ernie Davis, a star running back who died of cancer before he could join the National Football League.
-Hochul successfully lobbied the university to divest from apartheid South Africa.
-In the spring of 1979, the student newspaper The Daily Orange awarded her an "A," citing the campus changes as evidence for the grade.
-She received a Bachelor of Arts with a major in political science from the Maxwell School of Syracuse University in 1980 and a Juris Doctor from the Catholic University of America Columbus School of Law in Washington, D.C. in 1984.
+Hochul graduated from Hamburg High School in 1976.
+She was politically active during her college years at Syracuse University, becoming a student government vice president.
+She led a boycott of the student bookstore over high prices and an unsuccessful effort to name the university stadium after alumnus Ernie Davis, a star running back who died of cancer before he could join the National Football League.
+Hochul also lobbied the university to divest from apartheid South Africa.
+The university divested in November 1985, more than five years after she graduated.
+In the spring of 1979, the student newspaper The Daily Orange awarded her an "A", citing the campus changes as evidence for the grade.
+She received a Bachelor of Arts with a major in political science from the Maxwell School of Syracuse University in 1980 and a Juris Doctor from the Catholic University of America Columbus School of Law in Washington, D.C., in 1984.